-Since this tax varies from state to state, it is essential that both buyers and sellers work with an experienced real estate agent.
+Since this tax varies from state to state, it is essential that both buyers and sellers work with an experienced local real estate agent.
 Working with an agent during the home buying and home selling process is extremely helpful.
 Not only will an agent negotiate on your behalf, but he or she will let you know what to expect during the closing process.

 Who Pays Transfer Taxes in Kentucky: the Buyer or the Seller?

 In Kentucky, the seller is the person in charge of paying the real estate transfer tax.
 Transfer taxes can be imposed by the city, county, or state (or all three).
 They are most commonly used for funding public services.

 There are some circumstances where the buyer might pay the transfer tax.
 If the buyer and seller are up for negotiating terms during the selling and buying process, you can ask that the buyer pays a portion or all of the transfer tax.